 - To nurture leads

 In order to successfully implement any of these, you have to have a clear picture of your target audience and the goal you are trying to achieve.
 Keep that audience in mind as you build your emails.
 Ask yourself: “What information will be relevant to this market based on what I already know about them?”
 If your basing your drip campaign on “if-then” scenarios, ask, “How will I determine what message I branch to if someone doesn’t open an email?
 Will I try re-sending the same email with a new subject line, or send a completely different email with alternative content?”
 “What do I want them do or what do I want them to learn?”
+For ideas on creating successful drip marketing messaging, check out this blog post by moosend.

 If it fits with your marketing goal, re-purpose old blog posts, case studies, videos, and whitepapers to incorporate into your campaign.
 It’ll help you get more eyes on these assets and help establish your industry expertise.
 Adespresso has a great campaign blueprint for building five of the most common types of drip campaigns.
 If you're not sure where to begin, I recommend checking it out.